Our Policies & Procedures

 - Kaiako support parents/whānau as the tamariki develop new sleep patterns e.g phasing sleep out, limiting sleep times, etc.

 Procedure for Monitoring Sleeping Tamariki

-- An assigned kaiako will ensure tamariki are checked for warmth, breathing, and general well-being every ten minutes and will sign the sleep chart to say they have checked the tamariki.
+- An assigned kaiako will ensure tamariki are checked for warmth, breathing (faces are clear of blankets), and general well-being every ten minutes and will sign the sleep chart to say they have checked the tamariki.

 - They record the times the tamariki went to sleep and woke up on the Sleep Chart.

 - At no time will tamariki have access to food or liquids while in bed in accordance with the Education (Early Childhood Services) Regulations 2008.

 - A Baby Monitor will be turned on throughout the day in both the Infants and Toddler sleep rooms.

 Alignment with Other Policies

 - Communication & Consultation policy